xDocka15/DE2_Projekt/Projekt_2/README.md

 ### Driving servo motors using PWM channels.

-Allows you to control two servo motors using a potenciometer and a button.
+Allows to control two servo motors using a potenciometer and a button.
 Pressing the button changes which motors is being cotrolled, rotating the potenciometer then changes angle of the motor.

 ### Components used: